christianb93/ctOS/BUILD.md

 ./bin/run.sh
 ```

 Without any options, this will run ctOS on the QEMU emulator (assuming that it is installed).
 To see a list of available configurations, enter `./bin/run.sh ?`.
-Currently, all configurations require QEMU, but ctOS also works with Bochs and Virtualbox, and I will add more run targets in the future.
+Currently, configurations for the emulators QEMU, Bochs and VirtualBox are included.

 Of course, you can also try to run ctOS on real hardware. **Be very careful when you try this, as especially during installation, you can break your partition table and loose data!** Needless to say that I do not assume responsibility for any potential damage that your system incurs while trying this.